kevintruby/sigfig-dev-test/README.md

 The back-end listens for predefined API route calls, and serves the single-page AngularJS application for all other traffic.
 The front-end provides an interface for specifying a source and destination, with some typeahead suggestion functionality.
 The JSON data for suggestions was provided by [https://github.com/jbrooksuk/JSON-Airports].

-I tried to build a seeder for test data, but had issues generating properly-spaced flight options that could be connected from one destination to another.
-In the end, I extended the mocked data to add some additional complexity.
+I built a seeder for test data that attempts to calculate real-world travel times based on distance and average cruising velocity.
+For the unit tests, I extended the mocked data to add some additional complexity.
 This is explained in more detail in the Jasmine tests, via the `/spec` directory.

 To be completely honest, I am not very experience building unit tests.
 I did the best I could, and am not altogether certain that the API set is running as expected -- they seem to exectute extremely fast.
 I am more confident of the unit tests for the interface class that is invoked by the API handlers, however, after mocking some expected cases for use by the unit tests.
+There are front-end tests via Karma for the $scope controller methods, but not for the abstracted apiService as it only returns promises.

 ## Asymptotic Runtime and Memory Complexity